adam-lafontaine/SimpleImage/README.md

 * Copy the /simage directory to your project
 * #include "{your_path}/simage/simage.hpp" for the api
 * Compile/link with {your_path}/simage/simage.cpp
-* Note: For USB camera functionality, install libusb for Linux or OpenCV for windows
+* Note: For USB camera functionality, install libusb for Linux
-    * Or #define SIMAGE_NO_USB_CAMERA
+    * Or disable it with #define SIMAGE_NO_USB_CAMERA
 * If compiling with CUDA, compile/link with {your_path}/simage/simage_cuda.cu

 ## Run the examples